 Everyone wants to be happier.
-But, in order to become happier most people try to change their life circumstances (make more money, get married, etc.) Unfortunately, happiness researchers have found that this strategy isn’t very effective.
+But, in order to become happier most people try to change their life circumstances (make more money by utilizing different methods – go here to buy a kd box, for example, get married, etc.) Unfortunately, happiness researchers have found that this strategy isn’t very effective.
 Research shows that we have essentially no control over roughly 50% of our happiness levels.
 10% of happiness is determined by life circumstances (money, marriage, etc.) while 40% is determined by daily activities (how you think and what you do) (Lyubomirsky & Sheldon 2005).
 So, your best bet is to focus on daily activities (which are also easier to do!).
 So, here are 10 science-backed ways to become happier:

 1. Imagine your best possible self

 A study in 2001 asked participants to visualize their best possible self for 4 consecutive days (King 2001).
 It involves imagining what their life would look like in the future if everything turned out as well as possible.
 So, take a few minutes a night to image your best possible self.
 Think of yourself 1, 5 and 20 years from now.
 Think about everything from your career to your romantic life.

 Another study asked participants to write about 3 good things that happened to them and why every night for a week (Seligman & Steen 2005).
 The results were impressive.
 Happiness improved and continued to increase in the participants over time.
 Happiness increased by 2% after 1 week, by 5% after 1 month, and by 9% after 6 months.
 Participants noticed that after about 3 or 4 days of doing the exercise, they began to look for positive things throughout the day that they could write about.
 So, obviously the exercise had a profound impact on how they saw the world.

 3. Express gratitude